 Ginger Spice Cookies

 Our 80:20 Plan is centered around the idea that you can live the Conscious Cleanse as a lifestyle – and that includes indulging in pie, cookies, ice cream, and candy from time to time.

-Palm shortening is an incredible source of fat with a luxurious outcome in baking.
-When choosing palm shortening, look for brands that source from sustainable, ethically harvested palm plantations if possible.
+The fat in these cookies is sustainably-sourced palm shortening, which has a luxurious outcome in baking.
+When choosing palm shortening, look for brands that source from sustainable, ethically harvested palm plantations.

+Ginger Spice Cookies